mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0-beta1/index.md

     You can now create unified service accounts that can be used across DC/OS OSS and DC/OS Enterprise clusters.
 By extending support for service accounts that can be used for all DC/OS clusters, you have the option to install, configure, and manage additional packages, including packages that require a service account when you are running DC/OS Enterprise DC/OS in `strict` mode.

+    For more information about authentication and managing accounts, see [User account management](/1.13/security/oss/user-account-management/)

 [enterprise]
 ##
 [/enterprise]